naoshibaikyu/superbuddn/epilogues/incorrect7.md

 %

-Eris: *fills up bottle and drinks from that*
+Nadine: *fills up bottle and drinks from that*

-Nadine: *brought 4 bottles of water so this wouldn’t happen*
+Naoshi: *brought 4 bottles of water so this wouldn’t happen*

-Naoshi: *drinks straight from the tap*
+Stella: *drinks straight from the tap*

-Fred: *dehydrates*
+Dino Surprised: *dehydrates*

-Selena: *drinks from the puddle of water on the floor*
+Scruffy: *drinks from the puddle of water on the floor*

-Gambi: *licks the tap, doesn’t even need a drink*
+Kranion: *licks the tap, doesn’t even need a drink*

 %End of Part 7